spothero/sbo-selenium/README.rst

     python setup.py develop --always-unzip

-Firefox can be driven by Selenium with nothing else installed, but we typically default to Chrome because as a WebKit-derived browser it tends to match the behavior of mobile devices a little better.
-To drive Chrome via Selenium, you'll need to install both Chrome itself and then chromedriver:
+To run tests using a particular browser, it needs to already be installed.
+To drive Chrome via Selenium, you'll need to install both Chrome itself and then
+chromedriver:

 1. Download the correct ChromeDriver from http://code.google.com/p/chromedriver/downloads/list
 2. Put the binary, chromedriver, somewhere on your path